 How to build Google Assistant apps in minutes

 I’m going to call my app “Actions Example,” and as I’m based in the UK, I’ll choose that option for my region.
-You’ll notice at this point that there is a limit to how many apps you can create before you need to request an increase.

 On the next page, you’ll get to choose your app’s “personality.”
 I’m going to pick “Beeps the Robot” — which I initially read as “Creeps.”